envato/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 3.2 =
+* Added option to add tracking to add tracking to login / register pages, so you can track new signups (under Advanced settings).
+* Added beta option to track Google image search as a search engine, needs more testing to make sure it works.
+* Fixed a bug in the extra search engine tracking implementation.
+* Removed redundant "More Info" section from readme.txt.

 = 3.1.1 =
 * Stupid typo that caused warnings.